 The Presentation and The Pitch

-21. Deadline for the eight semifinalist teams to submit their revised business plans, oral presentation and Official Oral Competition Submittal Form is 3:00 pm on April 3, 2015.
+21. Deadline for the eight semifinalist teams to submit their revised business plans and Official Oral Competition Submittal Form is 3:00 pm on April 3, 2015.

 Note: No printed copies are required for the oral portion of the competition.
-All revised business plans and PowerPoint presentations will be submitted electronically following the instructions provided on the form.
-All teams may bring a finished PowerPoint to the competition.
+All revised business plans will be submitted electronically following the instructions provided on the form.
+All teams will need to bring finished PowerPoint to the competition.

-22. All presentations must be able to display on a computer running Windows 8.1, Microsoft Office Professional Plus 2013, Adobe Flash and Apple QuickTime with no additional software required.
-Teams may bring a copy of their presentation to upload during their 5-minute set up time.
+22. All presentations must be able to display on a computer running Windows 8.1, Microsoft Office Professional Plus 2013, Adobe Flash and Apple Quicktime with no additional software required.
+Teams will need to bring a copy of their presentation to upload during their 5-minute set up time.
 Competition managers are not responsible in the event there is an issue with this transaction.
 You will not submit your presentation prior to the oral competition.
 Presentation rooms will not have access to the internet, so please plan accordingly.